aviruproyneal/AI-Chatbot/README.md

 # 📚 AI StudyMate

 An AI-powered study assistant that can understand and answer questions from uploaded documents.
+This app uses a retrieval-based approach to provide relevant answers from uploaded documents instead of relying only on general knowledge.

 ## 🚀 Features
 - Conversational AI chatbot